 The people who go fully on board with denialism and accelerationism are perverse, in the way psychoanalysis uses that word.
 Perverts are spending suspicious amounts of energy “disproving” the reality of climate change, or fantasizing about the techno and policy fixes to come.
 They spend hours watching youtube videos debunking climate change, or reading tech magazine articles about massive sun says and carbon capture.
 The pervert is in a state of denial, either about the process this planet is in, or about the fact that imagined solutions are not yet real, might never be realized, or only so late that they’ve become insufficient.

 Neurotics and perverts are going a little mad trying to avoid facing environmental chaos.
-Schizophrenics, in the psychoanalytical sense, are going mad from staring into the chaos.
+Schizophrenics, in the psychoanalytical sense, are going mad from staring into the abyss.
 They’ve foreclosed any idea that things are alright or that the solution is imminent.
-Living on the edge of capitalist destruction, they comes close to re-encountering earth.
-As they see ecosystems and climates wither, they have no stable reference points to hold on to, yet they manage to relate to everything.
+Living on the edge of capitalist destruction, they come close to re-encountering the earth.
+As they see ecosystems and climates wither, they have no stable reference points to hold on to, yet they try to relate to everything.
 This can be quite overwhelming and disorientating.

 The radical psychoanalyst Felix Guattari and his collaborator Gilles Deleuze suggested that globalizing capitalism would — like Marx and Engels had predicted — make schizophrenia a common condition.
 For this reason, they thought Freud’s attempts to help schizos become normal and functional neurotics was futile.
 At the same time Guattari saw, based on his experience in labour and social movements, that it is possible for misfits and rebels to create new relations and meanings — “assemblages” — out of the fragments.